Velocidex/velociraptor-docs/content/blog/2021/2021-10-22-a-closer-look-at-the-winning-entry-in-the-2021-velociraptor-contributor-competition-575c387610af/_index.md

 ## Conclusion

 So what we have here is a set of artifacts that work together to implement a simple workflow.
 We run a single artifact and all we give it is a filesystem path where it should start looking for stuff.
-With the VFS browser hack we can even simplify that a bit more and reduce it to just browing around and clicking a button.
+With the VFS browser hack we can even simplify that a bit more and reduce it to just browsing around and clicking a button.
 We can even browse around the Volume Shadow Copies and target these and other sneaky hidden files.
 Velociraptor then finds relevant stuff and decides what to do with that stuff.

 Although this is a simplified example the concepts can be applied to much more creative artifacts in order to produce quite complex workflows.
 We hope you’ll find this useful and apply your own creativity in creating cleverer workflows that do super-awesome things!